jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

    Allow ZIP64 extensions when writing xlsx file zip container.

-Use ZIP64 extensions when writing the xlsx file zip container and allow files greater than 4 GB.
+Use ZIP64 extensions when writing the xlsx file zip container to allow files greater than 4 GB.